 A little bit about me…

-I am from my Mothers side Jewish and Native American; Her Mother was a Jew from Russia, her Father Full blood Cherokee.
+On my Mothers side; her Mother was a Jew from Russia, her Father is of questionable origins.

-On my Fathers side I am a combination of French, Black, and Jewish.
-My Fathers Father is a half Black French man, his Mother a Russian Jew born in Germany.
+On my Fathers side I am a combination of French, Black, and Jewish and the possibility of Native American, nothing is ever an easy answer.
+My Fathers Father is either half Black or a quarter black , we are unsure as to the exact amounts, he was a French man, of Black Dutch origins.
+His Mother a Russian Jew born in Germany.
 My parents if you go back far enough are related (not to far, lol).
 Of course they were not aware of this fact until my Grand Mother died in 1997.
 My parents met each other on a fishing pier in New York.

 I have a great feel for historical places.
 I grew up in a 300 year old haunted house that had been once part of the great fire of Charleston.
 My dad even has pictures of me helping him to tear out the walls when I was just three years old.
 There was a lot of history in those old plaster walls and I can tell you that at the tender age of three I loved every minute of it and wanted more.
 My dad though out the first 12 years of my life helped me to become the kind of person that could fix my own stuff and by the time I went to middle school I was convinced I could make almost anything from wood or metal.
 Back then of course, in the 70’s girls did not work in wood or metal shop, but I made a another first time event and convinced a very reluctant teacher to let me take the entrance test the boys were taking and that if I passed I would be allowed to attend.
 I took the test and aced it, did better than any of the boys I was up against.
 In reality I am a powerful force when put in motion.
 Outside of school I was also a mover and a shaker and by fifth grade had my first piece of poetry published and had changed the world and future for a whole bunch of kids when because on my insistence the Boy’s Club of Boston became coed, no really look it up.